a-roomana/django-jalali-date/README.md

 ## Dependency

-To use this module you need to install jdatetime(and of course you need django) and pytz module which you can install it with easy_install or pip
+To use this module you need to install django, packaging, jdatetime and pytz module which you can install it with easy_install or pip

 ## Version Compatibility